-For exercises with descending strength curves we can use a heavy weight to better stimulate the beginning portion of the ROM.
-Then we can use a lighter weight to better stimulate the latter portion of the ROM.
+For exercises with descending strength curves you can use a heavy weight to better stimulate the beginning portion of the ROM.
+Then you can use a lighter weight to better stimulate the latter portion of the ROM.
 As this is a more advanced strategy I will not discuss it further in this course.

-When performing multiple sets of push-ups we need to rest some length of time between the sets.
-We can vary this “inter-set rest period” or “rest period” based on our goals; we can additionally perform various activities during the rest period.(Latella, 2019)
+When performing multiple sets of push-ups you need to rest some length of time between the sets.
+We can vary this “inter-set rest period” or “rest period” based on your goals; you can additionally perform various activities during the rest period.(Latella, 2019)

-If we want to perform 3 sets of push-ups we can do all 3 in a row, or we can do a different exercise (ie, pull-ups) in between each set of push-ups.
+If you want to perform 3 sets of push-ups you can do all 3 in a row, or you can do a different exercise (ie, pull-ups) in between each set of push-ups.
 This would be a “superset”.(Krzysztofik, 2019) This can save a considerable amount of time.

-If we have a series of exercises we want to do (ie, 8 different exercises), and we do 1 set of each of them with little rest in between prior to cycling back to the first exercise, then we have just completed one circuit of the exercises.
+If you have a series of exercises you want to do (ie, 8 different exercises) and you do 1 set of each of them with little rest in between prior to beginning again with the first exercise, then you have just completed one circuit of the exercises.
 This describes “circuit training” and can also save a considerable amount of time.
-Additionally, when we do more sets with short rest periods and keep our heart rate up this will work on our conditioning and our “work capacity”, which is a term describing our ability to perform a larger amount of total training in a specific period of time.
+Additionally, when you do more sets with short rest periods and keep your heart rate up this will work on your conditioning and your “work capacity”, which is a term describing the ability to perform a larger amount of total training in a specific period of time.

-Note: We can incorporate a rest period, or even multiple rest periods, within a single set.
-For example, we can perform a set to failure, rest for some number of seconds, and then perform a few more reps.
-Alternatively, we stop a set just short of failure, then rest several seconds and perform additional reps.
+Note: You can incorporate a rest period, or even multiple rest periods, within a single set.
+For example, you can perform a set to failure, rest for some number of seconds, and then perform a few more reps.
+Alternatively, you can stop a set just short of failure and then rest several seconds prior to performing additional reps.
 This general idea falls in line with a “rest-pause” or “myo-rep” strategy.
-Additionally, we can use a 5RM weight, do 2 reps, rest a few seconds, do 2 more reps, rest a few more seconds, and repeat to be able to do considerably more than 5 total reps.
+Additionally, you can use a 5RM weight, do 2 reps, rest a few seconds, do 2 more reps, rest a few more seconds, and repeat to be able to do considerably more than 5 total reps.
 This is called a “cluster set”.

-When we discuss how many times a week we exercise we are discussing training “frequency”.(Kneffel, 2021) We can use frequency to describe several different things, for example:
+When discussing how many times a week one exercise this described their training “frequency”.(Kneffel, 2021) Frequency can describe several different things, for example: